dylan-lang/opendylan/README.txt

 Open Dylan uses that instead of the MPS library.
 I used the following configure settings:

-  ./configure --disable-dependency-tracking --enable-parallel-mark
+  ./configure --enable-parallel-mark --enable-threads=posix
     --enable-large-config --enable-gc-debug USE_I686_PREFETCH=1

 Download the Open Dylan source tree, containing this file and the "sources" directory, from SVN as described on http://www.opendylan.org/repository.phtml.

-In the directory of the downloaded source tree, run these commands (set the prefix to whatever you want):
+In the directory of the downloaded source tree, run these commands (set the prefix to whatever you want, and set the correct path to the Boehm GC libraries):

   ./autogen.sh
-  ./configure --prefix=/usr/local/opendylan
+  ./configure --prefix=/usr/local/opendylan --with-gc=/usr/local/lib
   make
   sudo make install